Fall Gardening: Try Some New Veggie Varieties

 And, with new varieties being released every year, the fall garden doesn’t have to be boring.

-Fall Garden Essentials
+Fall Gardening Essentials

-Diane Blazek is executive director of both All-America Selections and the National Garden Bureau.
+Diane Blazek is the executive director of both All-America Selections and the National Garden Bureau.
 While each group highlights new garden varieties each year, All-America Selections, in particular, is a plant-trialing organization.

 Blazek explains, “For edibles, we have 35 different judges all across the U.S. and Canada and we divide it out by region.
 The judges are sent the entry, which is anonymous, and they’re sent two comparisons.”